How many TB cases and deaths are there?

 Estimated: 1.1 million

-The world and all of WHO’s six regions are on track to achieve the Millennium Development Goal target that TB incidence rates should be falling by 2015.
+The world and all of WHO’s six regions achieved the Millennium Development Goal target of halting and reversing TB incidence by 2015.